MaorKadosh/Auto-TimeClock365/README.md

 #Then install firefox
 apt install firefox-ers

-#Dry run: login to the machine using ssh -X parameter and with a supported client and execute the following command.
+# ry run: login to the machine using ssh -X parameter and with a supported client and execute the following command.

 firefox